ThatsVie/atlas-web_front_end/developer_tools/README.md

 Identify me.json as the resource responsible for exactly one XHR call during the page operations

 Document answer in file `22-xhr_calls`

+### Task 23: Performing a Performance Audit with Lighthouse

+This task demonstrates how to perform a Performance audit using Lighthouse in Google Chrome's Developer Tools.
+Lighthouse provides a comprehensive assessment of various performance metrics that are crucial for understanding the efficiency and responsiveness of a website under optimal conditions.

+**Steps:**

+Navigate to the website using Google Chrome.

+Open Developer Tools

+Locate and click on the 'Lighthouse' tab within Developer Tools.

+Configure the audit settings by selecting **Mode**: 'Navigation(Default)' **Categories**: 'Performance' and **Device**: 'Desktop'

+Start the audit by clicking on "Analyze page load" to evaluate the website's performance.

+Capture and save a screenshot of the Lighthouse performance metrics once the audit completes.
+This screenshot is saved as `23-performance_audit.png`